TrelisResearch/one-click-llms/README.md

 One-click templates for function-calling are located on the HuggingFace model cards.
 Check out the collection [here](https://huggingface.co/collections/Trelis/function-calling-v3-657199ecbe378693925c7915).

 ## Changelog

+Feb 16 2023:
+- Added a Mamba one click template.

 Jan 21 2023:
 - Swapped Runpod to before Vast.AI as user experience is much better with Runpod.